Smythics/wx-dashboard/README.md

-Weather Dashboard Activity 2-3
+Weather Dashboard Activity 2-4
 =================

-In this activity you will add an element to show the sensor channels available and then prompt the user to select the channel.
-The data from the sensor channel will be live on the web page.
+In this activity you will create a live graph of the data stream from the sensor.
-This activity involves the script.js file
+This activity involves including tools from Chart.js

 This is part of Vernier Coding Activities with JavaScript: https://www.vernier.com/high-school/engineering/